 I didn’t like to be called a boy when I was so close to being a man but I said okay.
 After all, I was about to become a man as a wolf walker.

 The following day I hurried to the hotel lobby.
 Oliver was there, smoking his pipe.

 The fellow without the thumb had brought two friends with him.
 All three were the victims of mishaps on oil rigs when they underestimated the peculiarities of drill collars.
 Each man was short a thumb.

-Later I learned when the three met, usually on Saturday nights when the stores remained open in the evening for the farmers, they would stand in a circle and bump clenched fists at the focus of their circle.
+On Saturday nights when the stores remained open in the evening for the farmers, the three thumbless buddies would bump, in the same instant, clenched fists at “the focus” of their gathering.
 They would shout: “The No Thumb Club!”
-Then laugh uproariously and head for the beer parlour.
+Laugh uproariously and head for the beer parlour.

 “Did you think about what my father said about … you should never kill anything until you’ve walked in its tracks for a least a day?” he asked.

 “It’s a metaphor,” I said.

 “Yeah, what’s a metaphor?” he asked.